shreyassr123/Two-step-Q-learning/README.md

 The second example comprises of generating a hundred random MDPs using mdptoolbox by [pymdptoolbox] (https://github.com/sawcordwell/pymdptoolbox).
 More specifically, a hundred random MDPs are generated, each with restriction and without restrictions on the structure of the MDPs.
 Further, using the runfile.py, the algorithms are compared in terms of average error.

-## Roulette as multi-armed bandit Example
+## Roulette as Multi-Armed Bandit Example

 The third example is a classic roulette problem expressed as a single-state multi-armed bandit problem.
 Once again, the directory roulette as a multi-armed bandit has all the files required to run the algorithms and plot the graphs.

-### One can refer to the paper for any further details regarding the parameters and convergence of the proposed two-step Q-learning algorithm.
+#### One can refer to the paper for any further details regarding the parameters and convergence of the proposed two-step Q-learning algorithm.